tethys-ts/tethysts/sphinx/source/usage_a.rst

   results = ts.get_results(dataset_id, geometry=geometry, squeeze_dims=True, output='Dataset')
   results

-If you want to get more than one station per dataset, then you can use the get_bulk_results.
-This simply runs concurrent thread requests for multiple stations' results.
+If you want to get more than one station per dataset, then you can still use the get_results.
 The output will concatenate the xarray Datasets together and return a single xarray Dataset.

 .. ipython:: python

   station_ids = [station_id, '474f75b4de127caca088620a']

-  results = ts.get_bulk_results(dataset_id, station_ids, squeeze_dims=True, output='Dataset')
+  results = ts.get_results(dataset_id, station_ids, squeeze_dims=True, output='Dataset')
   results

-If a run_date is not passed to the get_results method, then the latest run date will be returned.
-If you'd like to list all the run dates and to choose which run date you'd like to pass to the get_results or get_bulk_results methods, then you can use the get_run_dates method.
+If a version_date is not passed to the get_results method, then the latest version will be returned.
+If you'd like to list all the versions and to choose which version you'd like to pass to the get_results method, then you can use the get_versions method.

 .. ipython:: python

-  run_dates = ts.get_run_dates(dataset_id, station_id)
+  versions = ts.get_versions(dataset_id)
-  run_dates
+  versions

 Tethys web API